 gocommand to execute the Scarab Queue.

 Use this JSFiddle example to see these commands in action.
-Use the LIVE EVENTS viewer in your Predict Dashboard to check your implementation works.
+Use the LIVE EVENTS viewer in the Web Behavior box on the Data Sources page to check your implementation works.

 Some data-collection commands should only be included on specific pages of your website: